northstarswap/devblog/content/Unreal Engine/Casting in Unreal Engine.md

 >
 > Casting to interfaces instead of classes does not improve performance in any way (and it doesn't in BP either, this is a myth that will be dispelled below)
 ## CastChecked
-`CastChecked<T>(UObject*, ECastCheckedType::Type)` is a variant of `Cast` that offers asserts when certain conditions are not met.
+`CastChecked<T>(UObject*, ECastCheckedType::Type)` is a variant of `Cast` that offers asserts when certain conditions aren't met.
 It should be used when you don't want to handle the cast failing.

 One example of where I would use `CastChecked` is if I have a component that is only ever meant to go on one type of actor, say `AGameState`.
 I would create a getter like so: